 - Participation qualifies employees for the lowest available annual rates

 II.
 Culture of Charitable Giving

-At Beacon, we believe that being a good corporate citizen is the right thing to do for our customers, employees, and community.
+At Beacon, we believe that a being a good corporate citizen is the right thing to do for our customers, employees and community.
 Our goal is to achieve exceptional performance by embedding citizenship into all our daily decisions and actions.

 Although Beacon does not offer donations for any political party or candidate, we do encourage all of our employees to actively take part in the political process and support candidates of their choice.